 When is the best time to visit?

 For most travellers, the best time to go to Banff is between June and September.
-By June, most of the park’s glacial lakes will (finally!) be melted, allow you to experience their magnificent colours in their full glory.
-During the summer months, the trails around Banff will also be at their driest and the wildlife-viewing opportunities at their best.
+By June, most of the park’s glacial lakes will (finally!) be melted, allowing you to experience their magnificent colours in their full glory.
+During the summer months, the trails around Banff will also be at their driest and the wildlife-viewing opportunities at their peak.

 Keep in mind, however, that the months of July and August are the busiest around Banff.
-In fact, the crowds in & around Banff National Park can get a tad insane at times!
+In fact, the summer crowds in & around Banff National Park can get a tad insane sometimes!
 Be sure to come prepared with a little extra patience.

 Although there’s a lot of love about visiting Banff in summer, winter is also a great time to travel here if cold-weather activities are your thing.
-The ski season in Banff is among North America’s longest, starting as early as November and extending as far as May.
+The ski season in Banff is among North America’s longest.
+The ski season in Banff starts as early as November and can extend as long as May.
 The peak ski season at the SkiBig3 resorts—Lake Louise, Banff Sunshine, and Mt.
 Norquay—is between January and March.